MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.13 FERPA Compliant

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law designed to protect the privacy of student education and personal records.
-Some examples of the information protected under FERPA are: grades after they are submitted, grade point average (GPA), location, courses, attendence, and all other information mantained by the university directly related to a student.
+Some examples of the information protected under FERPA are: grades after they are submitted, grade point average (GPA), location, courses, attendance, and all other information maintained by the university directly related to a student.
 In order for our app to conform to federal law, out app must meet the following security standards.

 #### 3.2.13.1 Prevent Legal Complications.